Recep Uçar

+Recep Uçar (born 22 September 1975) is a Turkish football manager and former professional defender who is the current head coach of Süper Lig club Çaykur Rizespor.
+After a playing career that included spells with Ümraniyespor, Pendikspor and İstanbul Büyükşehir Belediyespor, he transitioned into coaching in 2009 with İstanbul Başakşehir, initially serving as chief scout and later as an assistant manager.

+Uçar began his senior managerial career with Ümraniyespor in 2020, leading the club to its first promotion to the Süper Lig.
+He later managed Kayserispor and Konyaspor before taking charge of Çaykur Rizespor in December 2025.

 Playing career

 Uçar began playing football at the age of 10 with Ümraniyespor, before moving to Pendikspor at age 14.
 He started his senior career with Pendikspor in the TFF Second League, playing there for four seasons.
 During this period, he also pursued higher education, graduating with a degree in English Language and Literature.

 In 1998, Uçar transferred to İstanbul Büyükşehir Belediyespor, a club then competing in the lower divisions of Turkish football.
 He quickly became a regular starter and later captained the side during their rise through the league system.
 Known for his discipline and tactical intelligence as a defender, Uçar played a pivotal role instabilizing the backline throughout his time at the club.

 He returned to Pendikspor in 2006 for the final chapter of his playing career and retired in 2008 at the age of 31.
 In total, Uçar amassed over 300 professional appearances across all competitions during his career, playing primarily as a centre-back and right-back.